-Apple users who update to iOS 15, iPadOS 15, or MacOS Monterrey will soon see the option to “Protect Mail activity” when they open the Apple Mail app for the first time.
-Any email delivered to an address that collects email in the Apple Mail app on an updated device will register as an “Open,” and no user information will be passed back through the open.
-This includes the IP address, location, device, etc. This does not affect other email apps on Apple devices, such as Gmail and Yahoo, just their native app.
+Apple users who have updated to iOS 15, iPadOS 15, or MacOS Monterrey were given the option to “Protect Mail activity” when they opened the Apple Mail app.
+Any email delivered to an address that collects email in the Apple Mail app on an updated device now registers as an “Open,” and no user information is being passed back through the open (this includes the IP address, location, device, etc.).
+This privacy update does not affect other email apps on Apple devices, such as Gmail and Yahoo, just their native app.

-Trendline predicts approximately 40-50% of your total email audience uses Apple, and we expect close to 100% adoption among Apple users.
-In this article, we address how to get ahead of the changes that will occur in your analytics’ reporting and modeling solutions.
+Trendline predicts approximately 40-50% of your total email audience uses Apple, and we expect close to 100% adoption among Apple users once the update is fully adopted.
+In this article, we address how to address the changes occurring in your analytics’ reporting and modeling solutions.

-In anticipation of this change, the Trendline Interactive Analytics team will no longer report open rates (ORs) or click to open rates (CTORs) and, instead, we will focus our reporting and insights on clicks and downstream activity post-click.
-Furthermore, any and all reporting defining engagement or active customers based on opens will need to be redefined and widely socialized.
-We will also continue to focus on website activity metrics and purchase behavior stats, where applicable, to round out our clients’ reporting needs.
+The Trendline Interactive Analytics team is no longer reporting ORs or CTORs and, instead, will focus our reporting and insights on clicks and downstream activity post-click.
+All reporting defining engagement or active customers based on opens has been redefined and widely socialized.
+We will also continue to focus on website activity metrics and purchase behavior statistics, where applicable, to round out our clients’ reporting needs.

-Truthfully, open rates have always been a bit of a “lazy metric.”
-They are easy to obtain but don’t really explain much and can, in fact, be misleading.
+Open rates have always been a bit of a “lazy metric.”
+They are easy to obtain, don’t really explain much and can, in fact, be misleading.
 For example, an open email does not equate to a read email.
 In many cases, spam filters (who can ‘open’ emails to scan them) or image downloads (not flagging an email as opened if the images were not downloaded) tamper with this metric.
-Therefore, the loss of this metric is not altogether a bad thing.
-However, companies do rely heavily on it, so this change will have a few downstream impacts.
+The loss of this metric is not altogether a bad thing, but companies do rely heavily on it, so this change is having a few downstream impacts.

 This topic is at the forefront of marketers’ minds when it comes to reporting and campaign analytics.
 Email open activity comes in the form of a response metric, an active status definition, and as derived inputs to modeling.
-Below are some examples of how this privacy change will impact Trendline analytic capabilities.
+Below are some examples of how this privacy change is impacting Trendline Analytic capabilities.

 1. Subject line regression identifies words in email subject lines that significantly impact open rates.
-Similar to reporting, Trendline will change the model to identify words that impact click-through rates instead.
+Similar to reporting, Trendline has changed the model to identify words that impact click-through rates instead.

 3. Most email journeys have a cadence based on timing.
 However, there are those that are triggered after an email has been opened, or not opened (as in the case of resending unopened emails).
 In these cases, email open activity can be supplemented with email clicks or post-click activity, or a new strategy may be to switch to a timing cadence.

-4. Again, if engagement is defined based on email open rates for analyses predicting or providing insights on deepening and increasing engagement, it needs to be redefined.
+4. If engagement is defined based on email open rates for analyses predicting or providing insights on deepening and increasing engagement, it needs to be redefined.

 6. Response/uplift AI/ML modeling can identify customers’ segments who are persuaded by meaningful content, others who will be actively engaged no matter what, and those who prefer to be left alone.
 This provides companies pertinent information for optimizing companies’ marketing ROI.
 Trendline typically uses revenue-based metrics as targeted behavior.
 However, if email open response is the first layer of this type of modeling, then it is important to redefine engagement.
 Use business goal responses, such as purchased or subscribed.